Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Graph regularized multimodal subspace support vector data description

+where $\mathbf{L}_{g,m} \in \mathbb{R}^{N\times N}$ is the Laplacian matrix of the graph $g$.
 Given a specific type of Laplacian matrix, a graph is constructed for every modality based on the distance information between all the instances.
-We propose three different graph Laplacian: local geometric information Laplacian with k-Nearest-Neighbors (k-NN) $\mathbf{L}_{kNN,m}$, within-cluster information Laplacian $\mathbf{L}_{w,m}$, and between-cluster information Laplacian $\mathbf{L}_{b,m}$.
+We propose three different graph Laplacians: local geometric information Laplacian with k-Nearest-Neighbors (k-NN) $\mathbf{L}_{kNN,m}$, within-cluster information Laplacian $\mathbf{L}_{w,m}$, and between-cluster information Laplacian $\mathbf{L}_{b,m}$.
 A high-level illustration of these graphs is shown in Fig. \ref{fig:graph_embedded_reg}.

 The k-NN information Laplacian is defined as